NAKULMAK05/Event-Management-System/README.md

 # Event Management System

 The Event Management System is a comprehensive solution designed to help users create, manage, and organize events seamlessly.
+Students can get Event Information Live and can discuss among each other , ensuring a interactive discussion.

 ## Table of Contents